Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 ## Contract

 - [ ] `T1` - Use an SPDX license identifier.
-- [ ] `T2` - Are events emitted for every storage mutating function?
+- [ ] `T2` - Are events emitted for every important storage mutating function?
 - [ ] `T3` - Check for correct inheritance, keep it simple and linear.
 (SWC-125)
 - [ ] `T4` - Use a `receive() external payable` function if the contract should accept transferred ETH.
 - [ ] `T5` - Write down and test invariants about relationships between stored state.